James Braid is one of the most prolific golf course architects in history. His legacy is unparalleled in the UK.

 4 - There should be alternative tees, in order that the course may be easily adapt to varying winds and dry weather, when there is more run on the ball.

-5 - The bunkering and general planning of the holes should be carried out with the specific object of making it necessary not only to get a certain length, but, more particularly, to gain a desired position, and the player who does not gain this position should have his next shot made more difficult for him, or should be obliged to take an extra stroke.
+5 - The bunkering and general planning of the holes should be carried out with the specific object of making it necessary not only to get a certain length but, more particularly, to gain the desired position.
+The player who does not gain this position should have his next shot made more difficult for him or should be obliged to take an extra stroke.

 6 - There should be as frequently as possible two alternative methods of playing a hole, an easy one and a difficult one, and there should be a chance of gaining a stroke when the latter is chosen and the attempt is successful.